ANALYTICS SOLUTIONS2025-10-01

 Before a customer even speaks to a human agent, NLP can play a crucial role in optimizing the support process.

-- Automated IVR Systems: Interactive Voice Response (IVR) systems, once infamous for frustrating customers, are becoming smarter with NLP.
-Instead of forcing people to slog through endless menus and number selections, NLP allows IVRs to understand natural language, quickly identify the customer’s need, and route the call to the right department.
+• Automated IVR Systems: Interactive Voice Response (IVR) systems, once infamous for frustrating customers, are becoming smarter with NLP.
+Instead of forcing people to slog through endless menus and number selections, NLP allows IVRs to understand natural language, quickly identify the customer’s need, and route the call to the correct department.
 In many cases, it can even resolve simple, routine issues on its own, without human intervention.

 3. Agent Assist and Knowledge Management